Colon Polyps and Colon Cancer

 • Obesity

-• Lifestyle habits: smoking, excessive alcohol intake, diet high in fat
+• Lifestyle habits: Smoking, heavy alcohol intake, high-fat diet

 Prevention